2018 Candidate filings ( last update 06/01/18)

 In 2018, elections will be conducted for the offices of the Mayor and two at-large Council seats.
 The Mayor and Council Members will be elected to a 4-year term beginning in January 2019 and ending in January 2023.

-In cases where more than 4 individuals file for Mayor or City Council, a primary election will be held.
-If required, a municipal primary would be held in conjunction with the state primary on Tuesday, August 14th.
-The 4 candidates for city council receiving the most votes will then have their names placed on the ballot for a general election on Tuesday, November 6, 2018.
+In cases where more than 2 individuals file for Mayor or more than 4 individuals file for City Council, a primary election will be held.
+If required, a municipal primary will be held in conjunction with the State primary on Tuesday, August 14th.
+The two candidates receiving the most votes for the office of Mayor and the four candidates receiving the most votes for the office of City Council will have their names placed on the ballot for the general election to be held on Tuesday, November 6, 2018.

 Filing for Office